-If you are not proficient with chopsticks, sushi can often land in your - or your neighbor's - lap.
-Learn how to remove sushi and its condiments stains from laundry.
+If you are not proficient with chopsticks, sushi and condiments like soy sauce or wasabi can often land in your, or your neighbor's lap.
+While the sushi isn't much of a problem, the dipping sauces can be tough to remove.
+Learn how to save your favorite shirt and the carpet.

 How to Remove Sushi, Wasabi, and Soy Sauce Stains from Washable Clothes

 Sushi is most often a roll of raw seafood, rice, and vegetables.

 Since the fish or seafood is raw, when it is dropped on fabric, remove any solids and then treat the spot like a blood stain.
 As soon as possible, flush the stained area by holding it with the wrong side directly under a running cold water faucet to force out the stain.
 Never use hot water because that can cook the protein in the blood into the fabric fibers and make the stain more difficult to remove.
 After flushing, launder as recommended on the care label.